 - Post-Doc, Health Psychology Focus, Virginia Commonwealth University; Ph.D., Counseling Psychology, University of Wisconsin - Milwaukee; B.A., Psychology, Michigan State University

 - Dr. Elizabeth Cotter is an Assistant Professor in the Department of Health Studies at American University and the Director of the Behavioral Health and Well-Being Lab.
 She is a licensed psychologist with research interests related to: 1) the prevention and treatment of eating and weight-related concerns; and 2) mindfulness-based approaches to improving health behaviors.
 She has published in a variety of peer-reviewed journals in the areas of disordered eating and mindfulness.
 Dr. Cotter is currently examining how parent mindfulness might influence parents' eating and feeding behaviors through a K23 grant awarded by the National Center for Complementary and Integrative Health.
-Her research lab is currently examining factors associated with disordered eating in young men.
-In addition, Dr. Cotter is a collaborator on several community-based, obesity prevention studies.
+Her research lab is also examining factors associated with disordered eating in young men.
+In addition, Dr. Cotter is a collaborator on several community-based, chronic disease prevention studies.